LeyaShaju/first_web_assignment/README.md

 I went back and forth on the background image, and even asked for people's opinion and finally decided to stick with a nice houseboat with a blue background colour, the text is much easier to read and the clarity of the image but much better.
 I have also added a button in the center of the page that says 'explore more..' which will lead to the history page

+3/03/2025: I Created a home page and decided to make my main page my cover page.

+06/03/2025: I started writing the subpages, specifically the home page including an image and the history page.
+ I have't styled the yet except the naviagtion, the banner for navigation is now the same on every page.
+ I have also added a css file to each subpage.